Topher (rapper): Early life and military

+Religious activism

+Topher often used his TikTok platform to go around various public places, usually grocery stores, and quiz store patrons on their knowledge of the Bible.
+He told them if they could answer 3 questions about the Bible, he would give them $100.00.
+Whether the people answered correctly or not, he still gave them $100.00.
+Sometimes he would continue in conversation about the Bible with the people after he quizzed them.

 Political activism

-Topher voted Republican in the 2016 presidential election though he did not identify as a conservative at the time.
+Topher voted Republican in the 2016 presidential election.

 Frustrated with backlash on Facebook, Topher began using TikTok to discuss political issues in December 2019, often wearing his Santa hat and signature red hoodie.
 He joined the Conservative Hype House collective in February 2020 and by October had more than 620,000 followers.
 He was interviewed for BBC Click in July 2020, where he discussed political advertising on TikTok.

 In October 2020 Topher campaigned for Donald Trump on the Team Trump tour bus in Las Vegas.
 He also discussed the concerns of Black voters in the 2020 election on Fox and Friends.

 Music career

 Topher has been performing hip-hop for 20 years.
 In December 2020, he released the single "The Patriot" (featuring The Marine Rapper) which reached #1 in the Billboard Rap Digital Song Sales chart.

 In March 2021, Topher released his debut album No Apologies.

 Topher and The Marine Rapper performed their song "The Patriot" at a Veterans for Trump rally held near the U.S. Capitol building at the time of its 2021 storming by supporters of President Donald Trump.
 Following the performance, Spotify removed the song from its platform, and Instagram banned Topher from broadcasting live.

-Topher's song I Left My Home was featured in the 2021 movie A Journal for Jordan directed by Denzel Washington.
+Topher's song "I Left My Home" was featured in the 2021 movie A Journal for Jordan directed by Denzel Washington.